-Because of our sins.
-Perhaps the best commentary on Paul's words there are words that he wrote elsewhere to the church in Philippi.
+[17:47] And yet he for our sake became poor.
+He became poor because of our sins.
+Perhaps the best commentary on Paul's words there.

+Are words that he wrote elsewhere to the church in Philippi.
+Just listen to what he says to them.
+In these words in Philippians chapter 2.
+Christ Jesus.

-[31:03] Just listen to what he says to them in these words in Philippians chapter 2.
-Christ Jesus, who being in the form of God, did not count equality with God a thing to be grasped, but made himself nothing, taking the form of a servant, being born in the likeness of men.
+Who being in the form of God.
+Did not count equality with God a thing to be grasped.
+But made himself nothing.
+Taking the form of a servant.

-And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
-Therefore, God has highly exalted him and bestowed on him the name that is above every other name, so that at the name of Jesus, every knee should bow in heaven and on earth and under the earth.
+Being born in the likeness of men.
+And being found in human form.
+He humbled himself by becoming obedient to the point of death.
+Even death on a cross.

+Therefore God has highly exalted him.
+And bestowed on him the name that is above every other name.
+So that at the name of Jesus.

-And every tongue confess that Jesus Christ is Lord to the glory of God the Father.
-See, Paul is speaking about the existence of the Son of God before all worlds in the glory of heaven.
+[18:44] Every knee should bow in heaven and on earth.
+And under the earth.
+And every tongue confess.
+That Jesus Christ is Lord.
+To the glory of God the Father.

+See Paul is speaking about the existence of the Son of God.
+Before all worlds in the glory of heaven.
 He was rich in splendor.

-Not so much rich in the accompaniments of royalty, gold and silver and jewels and power and all of these things, but rather rich in the wonderful and intimate joy of relationship with the Father in the oneness of the everlasting Godhead.
+Not so much rich in the accompaniments of royalty.
+Gold and silver and jewels and power and all of these things.
+But rather rich in the wonderful and intimate joy of relationship with the Father.

-And though he had all of this by right, Paul says he chose for our sake to become poor.
-And that's the mystery, isn't it, that's expressed so poignantly in some of the most wonderful Christmas carols that we love to sing.
+In the oneness of the everlasting Godhead.
+And though he had all of this by right.
+Paul says he chose for our sake.

+To become poor.
+And that's the mystery isn't it?
+That's expressed so poignantly in some of the most wonderful Christmas carols that we love to sing.

-[32:50] He came down to earth from heaven, who is God and Lord of all.
-Mild, he laid his glory by.
+[19:49] He came down to earth from heaven.
+Who is God and Lord of all.
+Mild he laid his glory by.

-Our God contracted to a span, incomprehensibly made man.
-He became poor, the reigning Lord of heaven and earth became poor.
+Our God contracted to a span.
+Incomprehensibly made man.
+He became poor.

+The reigning Lord of heaven and earth.
+Became poor.
 That's the mystery that Paul is speaking about in these words.
 But listen carefully to the way he describes this poverty.

-Being in the form of God, he says, He did not count equality with God a thing to be grasped, to be held on to, but made himself nothing.
+Being in the form of God he says.
+He did not count equality with God a thing to be grasped.
+To be held on to.
+But made himself nothing.